atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ```

-Create a gene matrix for Seurat object.
+Next, we create a gene matrix for the SeuratObject.

 ```{r}